rubo77/Lalumo/dev/plan.md

 - User requested to add license information to AndroidManifest.xml for F-Droid compliance.
 - User requested to generate metadata/com.lalumo.app.yml for F-Droid submission with current version info (3.0, versionCode 26).
 - New bug/feature: In 2_5 chord characters, after entering from nav, activity should always start in free mode; first time play is hit, it switches to game mode.
+- Cleaning up audio resources on window blur deletes the synth when window loses focus, which is not desired.
+Only clean up on appropriate lifecycle events (e.g. visibilitychange, beforeunload), not blur.

 ## Task List
 - [x] Update concept documentation to specify single-flag/multi-activity unlock